Search

 Visit the Releases page of the HFS GitHub repository.

-Download the archive for Windows and extract its contents to a dedicated folder.
+Download the latest archive for Windows and extract its contents to a dedicated folder.

 Launch the hfs executable file.

-The executable will open a command line window displaying information about your HFS instance and network interfaces.
+The executable will open a PowerShell window displaying information about your HFS instance and network interfaces.

 Once the server is started, the HFS admin panel should open in your default internet browser.